 rcp tools.
 Rsync is a great way to upload files to a remote server, particularly when you need the remote machine to maintain a current mirror of the local files using minimal transfer, because rsync is very efficient in what it transfers over the network.

 There are many great tools and workflows that can be implemented using rsync.
 This includes deploying updated content from a development machine to production hosts, backing up files to a remote file server, and keeping two production servers synchronized.
 You can even use rsync to migrate servers to Linode from other providers.

 This document provides an introductory overview of rsync along with example applications of rsync.
-We assume you’ve already reviewed our getting started guide, and that you’re logged into your Linode VPS as root via SSH.
+We assume you’ve already reviewed our getting started guide, and that you’re logged into your Linode as root via SSH.

 Most contemporary Linux distributions provide packages for installing rsync from software repositories.
 On Debian/Ubuntu systems use

 apt-get install rsync.
 On CentOS and Fedroa systems, use

 Typically, rsync uses SSH as a transport layer to encrypt traffic over the network.
 While it is possible to use anonymous rsync to synchronize files from a remote machine without SSH, in conventional usage rsync traffic is sent over an SSH connection.
 We recommend setting up SSH keys to facilitate transfers between machines.

 To configure SSH keys, issue the following command on the local system:

 Answer the program’s inquiries; generally the defaults are acceptable.
 This will generate an SSH key using the RSA algorithm.
 If you want to use the DSA algorithm, append